sonic-net/sonic-mgmt/docs/testplan/dual_tor/dual_tor_muxcable_test_plan.md

 The scope of this test plan is to verify correct hardware behavior of the Muxcable(Y-Cable).
 This is a continuation to dual_tor_test_hld.md and please refer this document for more details on topology etc.

-The hardware features/properties of the Y-Cable are to be tested in this test plan.
+The below hardware features/properties of the Y-Cable are to be tested in this test plan.
 The focus is going to be on the following capabilities of the Y-Cable.

-- Checking the read side of the Cable and establishing the read side is one of the valid values
+- Checking the read side of the Cable and establishing the read side is one of the valid values.
-- Toggling the MUX to both the sides and ensure the mux-direction/active link side matches with the side mux is toggled to
+- Toggling the MUX to both the sides and ensure the mux-direction/active link side matches with the side mux is toggled to.
 - Verify that the mux-direction/active link side also complies with traffic behavior.
 In particular the side mux is toggled to should be the only side TOR traffic reaches the NIC side.
 The traffic from NIC side to TOR should be braodcasted.
+- Verify that during toggle/failover number of frames dropped is minimal or zero or whatever the vendor expectation is from Y-Cable for drop count
+- Verify that number of frames received is equal to number of frames sent in both northbound/southbound traffic flows for a predefined set period of time.
 - Verify that the manual switch counter is incremented once the MUX is toggled.
-- Verify the Vendor name is correct by reading the register spec
+- Verify the Vendor name is correct (one of the expected values) by reading the register spec
 - Verify part number is correct by reading the register spec.
 The part number should be qualified by regex match of the value returned to the value vendor provides.
-- Verify with vendor name and model value, the appropriate model's import module can be imported using y_cable_vendor_mapping.py
+- Verify with vendor name and model value, the appropriate model's import module can be imported using y_cable_vendor_mapping.py mapping logic
 - Check the fimware version is returned correctly and is one of the acceptable values suggested by vendor.
 The major and minor number can be qualified by a regex match with a predefined pattern
 - Ensure firmware download, upgrade and rollback works fine.
+- Check LOS/LOL fields in the cable spec and check if they are correct

 These are some of the vendor specific hardware capabilities which should be tested if available.